mumax/1/README.txt

 MuMax comes with pre-compiled binaries.
 To re-compile MuMax you will need, at least:
 * nVIDIA's CUDA 3.2 toolkit, See: http://developer.nvidia.com/object/cuda_3_2_downloads.html.
-* A compiler for the GO programming language and fully set environment.
+* A compiler for the GO programming language VERSION r.56 (not the most recent one!) and fully set environment.
 See: http://golang.org/doc/install.html
 * A C/C++ compiler
 * A java compiler

 To recompile MuMax, execute from its root directory:
-	make clean depend all
+	make clean all